boots-edu/textbook/source/text/0-introduction/welcome.md

 ## Details

-This text uses the language *TypeScript*.  *TypeScript* is a free and open-source programming language that adds static typing and type annotations to JavaScript.
+This text uses the language TypeScript.
+TypeScript is a free and open-source programming language that adds static typing and type annotations to JavaScript.

-*TypeScript* is used widely and has become the most common language for developing applications for the web.
+TypeScript is used widely and has become the most common language for developing applications for the web.

-Through this text and its associated materials you will become familiar with the *TypeScript* language and developing well engineered software solutions.
+Through this text and its associated materials you will become familiar with the TypeScript language and developing well engineered software solutions.

 ## ChatGPT and Co-Pilot